tpadjen/civ-vii-mod-options-api/README.md

     * Steam Deck\Linux: `~/My Games/Sid Meier's Civilization VII/Mods/`

 ## Usage
-1. Copy the api folder into your mod
+1. Copy the file `[mod-id]-options-api.js` from the api folder to anywhere in your mod.
+2. Rename `[mod-id]-options-api.js` by replacing `[mod-id]` with a unique id for your mod.
 2. Add the files to your `modinfo` as `ImportFiles`
 ```
 // inside an Action
 <ImportFiles>
-    <Item>api/options/extend-options.js</Item>
-    <Item>api/options/options-store.js</Item>
-    <Item>api/storage/json-store.js</Item>
-    // more mod files ...
+    <Item>path/to/your-id-options-api.js</Item>
 </ImportFiles>
 ```
-3. Create a new js, as an ImportFile (so it can export to other ImportFiles), example `mod-options.js`
+3. Create a new js, as an ImportFile (so it can export to other ImportFiles), example `your-id-mod-options.js`
 ```
-import { extendOptions } from '/api/options/extend-options.js';
+import { setupModOptions } from '/path/to/your-id-options-api.js';
 import { Options, OptionType } from "/core/ui/options/model-options.js";
 import { CategoryType } from '/core/ui/options/options-helpers.js';